nondescriptor/Scripts/README.md

-# `Hello` potential employer
+# `Hello`, future employer!

-This repo contains some of the scripts I've written for personal productivity and my IT career.
+This repo contains some of the scripts I've written for my IT career, productivity, and fun.
 - A few examples include the following:
   - `salt.py` encrypts and decrypts text files.
   - `playlist importer.sh` edits, converts, and imports android playlists into rhythmbox.